What are the compositions of cosmetic products?

 4. Versatility and individual adaptation

-5. Sustainability and Ethics
+5. Sustainability and ethics

 Despite the many positive aspects, there are also challenges:

 Slow results: Some natural cosmetic products work more slowly than conventional, synthetic products.
-For very specific skin problems such as deep wrinkles or severe acne, it may take longer for visible changes to occur.
+For very specific skin concerns, such as deep wrinkles or severe acne, it may take longer for visible changes to occur.

-Why choose natural cosmetics?
+Why prefer natural cosmetics?

 Leave a comment